Balance Disorders and Abnormal Gait: Types, Diagnosis, and Recovery

 While treatment is not fully able to treat an abnormal gait, it may at the least reduce the severity of signs in a maximum number of cases.

-Some people may also get benefit from physical therapy services to assist them in learning to walk with a foot problem, including foot numbness.
+Some people may also benefit from physical therapy services to help them learn to walk with foot problems, such as foot numbness.

 You may need rehabilitation to learn how to move your muscles, compensate for poor balance, and learn how to prevent falls.
 For balance problems caused by vertigo, you can learn to position your head to regain balance.